Liu-group/Ab-Initio-Interaction-Map/README.md

 ### Step 4: Initial Configuration Generation and Geometry Optimization

-Take snapshot every 1ps time interval from the equilibration trajectory file which will be used as guess structrues for ab-initio geomery optimization.
+Take snapshots every 1ps from the equilibration trajectory file.
+The snapshots will be used as guess structrues for ab-initio geometry optimization.

 python 4.guess_structrue_optimization.py